Temple of Poseidon, Cape Sounion: A Visitor’s Guide

 1. The Temple of Poseidon

 The ancient Temple of Poseidon is the main attraction along the Cape of Sounion.
 Overlooking the Aegean Sea, the white marble temple featured a 6×13 column structure at the height of its glory following its construction.
+According to a ground plan developed from recent excavations and ray imaging, it likely included two main rooms and a large roof supported by iron clamps.

 Inside its monumental complex, the temple housed a 20-foot-tall bronze statue of Poseidon, the god of the sea.
-While the statue and many of the temple’s Doric columns are gone today, it still remains one of the more impressive monuments of the Golden Age of Athens and is a true sight
+While the statue and many of the temple’s Doric columns are gone today, it still remains one of the more impressive monuments of the Golden Age of Athens and is a true sight.

 2. Temple of Athena Sounias

 While not much remains of this smaller Doric temple, the Temenos of Athena Sounia is located a short walk from the Temple of Poseidon, built around the same time as the grander monument, this temple now consists of remnant foundations.
+Two columns still stand and wild olive trees now grow around the area.

 3. Cape Sounion Footpaths